 A common question we get asked about yogurt making is?
 “Why is my yogurt runny?” or the flipside “How can I thicken my yogurt?”.
 I’m going to make you sweat on the answer for just a second because I first want to reassure you that there is NOTHING wrong with eating runny yogurt.
 Yogurt can be anything from drinkable to thick and creamy and it is still a beneficial probiotic food source regardless of where it is on this spectrum.

 Having said that, I do understand the visceral appeal of thick, voluptuous yogurt and if thickening it up still calls to you, then keep reading.
-We have four simple tips below.
+We have five simple tips below.
 First though, I’ll run through some trouble shooting fundamentals to help with you yogurt making.

 Temperature and time both play a huge part in the outcome of tub-set yogurt.
 Unless you live in India or other similarly warm climates you’ll have no chance of incubating milk into yogurt at a stable temperature for 24 hours.
 Bacteria remain dormant below 36 degrees Celsius and in Melbourne right now, it’s 14 degrees outside!
 While milk can be fermented into yogurt in just 6-8 hours, we favour 24 hours for a therapeutic grade, probiotic yogurt and that is hard to accommodate without the right gear.